- Interactive Questions

 granuloma: A tissue nodule containing proliferating lymphocytes, fibroblasts, and giant cells and epithelioid cells (both derived from activated macrophages), which forms due to inflammation in response to chronic infection or persistence of antigen in the tissues.

-granzymes: Serine esterases present in the granules of cytotoxic T lymphocytes and NK cells.
-They induce apoptosis in the target cell which they enter through perforin channels inserted into the target cell membrane by the cytotoxic lymphocyte.
+granzymes: Serine esterases present in the granules of cytotoxic T-lymphocytes and NK cells.
+They induce apoptosis in the target cell that they enter through perforin channels inserted into the target cell membrane by the cytotoxic cell.

 haplotype: The set of allelic variants present at a given genetic region.

-hapten: A low molecular weight molecule that is recognized by preformed antibody but is not itself immunogenic unless conjugated to a ‘carrier’ molecule which provides epitopes recognized by helper T-cells.
+hapten: A low-molecular-weight molecule that is recognized by preformed antibody but is not itself immunogenic unless conjugated to a “carrier” molecule that provides epitopes recognized by helper T-cells.

-helper T lymphocyte (Th): A subclass of T-cells which provide help (in the form of cytokines and/or cognate interactions) necessary for the expression of effector function by other cells in the immune system.
+helper T-lymphocyte (Th): A subclass of T-cells that provide help (in the form of cytokines and/or cognate interactions) necessary for the expression of effector function by other cells in the immune system.

 heterozygous: Possessing different alleles at a given locus on the two homologous chromosomes.